amaldu/AntiSpam-NLP-Pipeline/README.md

 Balanced accuracy is the average of the recall for both classes.
 It is useful in imbalanced settings because it gives equal weight to both classes.
 A balanced accuracy above 0.5 is considered good however, the closer it is to 1, the better the model handles both classes.

+**ROC-AUC Curve**

-**ROC-AUC Curve**: the ROC curve plots the true positive rate (recall) against the false positive rate (1 - specificity) at different classification thresholds.
+The ROC curve plots the true positive rate (recall) against the false positive rate (1 - specificity) at different classification thresholds.
 AUC (Area Under the Curve) measures the overall ability of the model to distinguish between classes.
 It's important to minimize false negatives for spam.

 #### Why not other metrics?

+**Accuracy**

-**Accuracy**: measures the proportion of correct predictions (TPs & TNs) over all predictions.
+It measures the proportion of correct predictions (TPs & TNs) over all predictions.
 In an imbalanced dataset like ours where one class dominates (ham), a model can achieve high accuracy by mostly predicting the majority class.
 However, this doesn't necessarily mean the model is performing well.

 Choosing precision, recall and f1-score is better because they focus on the model's performance of the minority class too.